LeslyeCream/Lagom-Obsidian-Theme/README.md

 @LuisaKart By the code to modify the new tab view

 # Changelog

+**V1.7**
+- Option to change the background color of the active line
+- Now the images are centered by default and occupy all the width for a better visual consistency with the rest of the content.
+- New option to activate gray -scale images when dark mode is active.
+- Now you can choose the underlined style in local links
+- Small changes in Style Settings

 **V1.6**
 - Added option to prevent changes to the Inline-Title in reading mode.
 - Fixed list inconsistency caused by the latest Obsidian update.